It has finally hit me. I can’t believe how good I feel.

 We Wait Too Long for the One Thing

-“I’ll get the business prepared after I decide I’m ready to sell”, you say to yourself.
+“I’ll get the business ready for sale after I decide I’m ready to sell it”, you say to yourself.

 No, you won’t.
 The odds prove it.
 It rarely happens, and if you think it does . . . you’re wrong.

 Preparing a business for sale is different than selling a business, and when they get mixed together, the sale is what suffers.
-When owners wait until they are “ready to sell” to start getting their business “ready to sell” they take on a very risky bet, and almost always lose.
+When owners wait until they are “ready to sell” to start getting their business “ready for sale” they take on a very risky bet, and almost always lose.

 That’s where Jaime was brilliant.

 I don’t know if I’m ready to sell, but I’m ready for the business to be sellable.